abma/streflop/README.txt

 Acknowledgments:

-- Thanks to Tobi Vollebregt for feedback, Win32 reports, testing, and patches, especially the FP rounding mode correction.

 - This code heavily relies on GNU Libm, itself depending on Sun's netlib fplibm, GNU MP, and IBM's multi-precision library.

 - This code uses the SoftFloat library for the software floating-point implementation.